 Plumed midge-orchid Facts

-- Furthermore, the first formal description of the very rare flower did not take place until the year 1942.
+- The first formal description of the very rare flower did not take place until the year 1942.
 This occurred as a result of a detailed exploration of the area in which it appears.
 Clergyman and botanist Herman Rupp became the first to scientifically identify it.

-- Quite unfortunately, most specimens of the remarkable plant only inhabit an extremely tiny area.
+- Unfortunately, most specimens of the remarkable plant only inhabit an extremely tiny area.
 However, a handful of individual plants also appear in the Morton National Park.
 Fortunately, this location serves to provide them with a measure of protection.

-- Finally, researchers estimate the total number of individuals of the Plumed midge-orchid still extant at no more than a few hundred.
-Because of this unfortunate fact, the IUCN understandably lists the species as Endangered.
-In addition to other factors, it now face the threat of climate change.
+- Researchers estimate the total population of the Plumed midge-orchid to be no only a few hundred.
+Due to this unfortunate fact, the IUCN understandably lists the species as Endangered.
+In addition to other factors, it now faces the threat of climate change.

 Plumed midge-orchid Physical Description